-Each participant has the option to make before-tax contributions to the Plan, subject to Plan and Internal Revenue Service limitations.
+Each participant has the option to make before-tax contributions to the Plan subject to Plan and Internal Revenue Service limitations.
 Participants may change their elective deferral percentages and may terminate their elective deferrals at any time.
-For the first 4% contributed by each participant, the Company contributes an amount equal to 50% (i.e., a maximum of 2% of each participant's eligible compensation) of such contribution.
+The Company makes no contributions to the Plan.